ADHD Supergirls

 The third kind of fidgeting is oral.
 Some kids chew constantly on anything they can get their hands on, like pens, pencils, straws, fingers, hair, paper, cloth, or pretty much anything.

-Many girls with ADHD will show multiple types of fidgeting behavior, but it’s helpful to know which is the most common for your child before sending them to school with fidgets.
+Many girls with ADHD will show multiple types of fidgeting behavior, but it’s helpful to know which is the most common for your daughter before sending them to school with fidgets.

 Teachers should provide for all types of fidgeting in their fidget toolkits.